10-Day Stay Food As Medicine Recipes

 Note: the temperature should be kept between 60 and 85 degrees, the cooler the better.
 It can be left from 3 to 4 days to 3 to 4 months.
 At Casa de Luz, 4 weeks is average.

-Note: Red cabbage is denser than green so it should be left longer.
-A great crock-pot especially made for making sauerkraut is made by Harsch and comes with an instruction manual for many kinds of sauerkraut.
+Note: Red cabbage is denser than green, so it should be left longer.
+Special ceramic crocks for making sauerkraut are available

 Salad